kshitijkumrawat20/Multi-document-RAG-app/steps.md

 ## steps todo next

 1. use langextract for metadata extraction
-2. code for different types of file ingestion
+2. code for different types of file ingestion  - done
 3. code for retrivel + metadata filter